-As widely reported, global credit and financial markets have experienced extreme volatility and disruptions in the past several years, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in the rate of inflation and interest rates, increases in unemployment rates and uncertainty about economic stability, including most recently in connection with the COVID-19 pandemic and the conflict in Ukraine.
+As widely reported, global credit and financial markets have experienced extreme volatility and disruptions in the past several years, including severely diminished liquidity and credit availability, declines in consumer confidence, increases in the rate of inflation and interest rates and uncertainty about economic stability, including most recently in connection with the COVID-19 pandemic and the conflict in Ukraine.
 There can be no assurance that further deterioration in credit and financial markets and confidence in economic conditions will not occur.
 Our general business strategy may be adversely affected by any such economic downturn, volatile business environment or continued unpredictable and unstable market conditions.
-Our business could also be impacted by volatility caused by geopolitical events such as the war in the Ukraine.
+Our business could also be impacted by volatility caused by geopolitical events such as the conflicts in Ukraine and Israel.
 If the current equity and credit markets deteriorate, or do not improve, it may make any necessary debt or equity financing more difficult, more costly, and more dilutive.
 Furthermore, our stock price may decline due in part to the volatility of the stock market and the general economic downturn.